 The Group is a significant energy consumer and its use of fuel and power is a key input and cost to its business as well as being a material source of its carbon emissions.
-As a global patchwork of energy and climate change regulation evolves, the Group monitors international and national developments and has incorporated both energy costs and its carbon footprint into its annual planning process.
+As a global patchwork of energy and climate change regulation evolves, the Group monitors international and national developments and has incorporated both energy costs and its emissions into its annual planning process.
 The Group's commodity departments are required to provide energy and GHG emissions forecasts for each industrial asset over the forward budget period and provide details of any mitigation projects that may reduce emissions, including identifying and developing renewable energy generation opportunities.

 Assessing climate change-related risks is part of the Group's risk management and strategy development processes.
 Effective and strategic management of climate change-related risks and opportunities across all aspects of its business is vital to its continued ability to operate.
 The Group integrates risk management throughout its business using a structured risk management process that establishes a common methodology for identifying, assessing, treating and monitoring risks.
 In 2020, the Group conducted assessments of physical and regulatory risks to its operations as well as the mitigating actions, detailed in the Climate Report 2020: Pathway to net zero.
-The Group targets a 50 per cent. reduction of its total (Scope 1, 2 and 3) emissions by 2035 compared to a 2019 baseline and targets achieving net-zero emissions by 2050.
-The Group has also introduced a short-term target of total emissions by 15 per cent. by 2026 compared to 2019 levels.
-The Group plans to achieve this by limiting its coal production, investing in the growth of production volumes for commodities essential to the energy and mobility transition, supporting deployment of low emission technologies, contributing to the circular economy and working in partnership with customers and supply chain to promote greater use of low-carbon metals.
+In 2021, the Group released Pathway to net zero: 2021 Progress Report, which described the Group's progress in implementing its climate action transition plan.
+The Group targets a 15 per cent. reduction of its Scope 1, 2 and 3 emissions by the end of 2026 and a 50 per cent. reduction of its Scope 1, 2 and 3 emissions by the end of 2035, each compared to a restated 2019 baseline.
+The Group has also introduced a long-term ambition of achieving net-zero emissions by the end of 2050, assuming a supportive policy environment.
+The Group plans to achieve this by investing in its metals portfolio, limiting its coal production and supporting deployment of low emission technologies.